Is there a relationship between AGN and star formation in IR-bright AGNs?: ANALYSIS

-In step 2, we converted the X-ray based 6\,\micron\, luminosity (${\rm L_{6}}$) to the AGN IR (${\rm L_{IR, AGN}}$) and bolometric luminosities (${\rm L_{AGN}}$) using an AGN template that extends to rest-frame 1000\,\micron\, \citep[][D12]{dai12}.
-The D12 mean SED template was chosen because it was constructed with detailed FIR SED information with SPIRE detections and stacks of multiple sources \footnote{https://app.box.com/v/dai12-templates}, while earlier work, e.g. \citet[][R06]{richards06} extrapolated beyond rest-frame 95\,\micron\ where no data were available at the time.
-Since the AGN contribution to the rest-frame FIR is an unsettled question, in this study we adopted the mean SED based on the stacks of $\sim$300 SPIRE-undetected quasars.
-This is likely an underestimate for the small subsample of AGN-starbursts ($\sim$10\% of all quasars according to D12).
-Compared to the extrapolation of the R06 template, the D12 conversion factors are $<$0.1\,dex and $<$0.2\,dex lower between 6\,\micron\, luminosity and total IR and FIR luminosities.
-These differences are 10 times smaller than the intrinsic scatter (covering 90\% of the sample) of a few dex in both D12 and R06 SED templates and can be considered consistent.
-In summary, factors of 1.0 and 2.5 were used to convert ${\rm L_{6, AGN}}$ to ${\rm L_{FIR, AGN}}$ and ${\rm L_{IR, AGN}}$, respectively; and a factor of 8.0 was used to convert the \lx\ based ${\rm L_{6}}$ to the AGN bolometric luminosity \lagn.
-Combining the flux error, SED fitting error, and the intrinsic uncertainty of the conversions, the typical uncertainty in the estimate of \lagn\ is $\geq$0.7\,dex.
+In step 2, we convert the X-ray based 6\,\micron\, luminosity (${\rm L_{6}}$) to the AGN IR (${\rm L_{IR, AGN}}$) and bolometric luminosities (${\rm L_{AGN}}$) using an AGN template that extends to rest-frame 1000\,\micron\, \citep[][D12]{dai12}.
+The D12 mean SED template is chosen because it was constructed with detailed FIR SED information with SPIRE detections and stacks of FIR-undetected AGNs\,\footnote{https://app.box.com/v/dai12-templates}, while earlier works, e.g. \citet[][R06]{richards06}, \citet[][N07]{netzer07}, \citet[][M11]{mullaney11} stopped or extrapolated beyond rest-frame 100\,\micron\ where no data were available.
+Since the AGN contribution to the rest-frame FIR is an unsettled question with a large variation ($\ge$1\,dex), in this study we adopt the D12 mean SED based on the stacks of $\sim$300 SPIRE-undetected AGNs.
+This is likely an underestimate for the small subsample of AGN-starbursts ($\sim$10\% of all quasars according to D12), whose \lir\ and \lfir\ are 0.3-0.4\,dex higher.
+Given the redshift range used to construct the mean SED, the intrinsic uncertainty of this template increases from $\sim$0.3\,dex to $>$1\,dex beyond 100\micron.
+Compared to the extrapolation of the above mentioned templates (R06, N07, M11, and \citet[][D14]{dale14}), the conversion factors between ${\rm L_6}$ and \lir\ are always consistent within 0.2\,dex.
+However between ${\rm L_6}$ and \lfir, the deviation is larger and varies from -0.06 (M11), 0.42 (R06), 0.47 (D14), to 0.53 (N07), respectively.
+Regardless, these differences are 10 times smaller than the intrinsic scatter (covering 90\% of the sample) of a few dex and can be considered consistent with each other.
+In summary, factors of 0.9 and 2.5 were used to convert ${\rm L_{6, AGN}}$ to ${\rm L_{FIR, AGN}}$ and ${\rm L_{IR, AGN}}$, respectively; and a factor of 8.0 was used to convert the \lx\ based ${\rm L_{6}}$ to the AGN bolometric luminosity \lagn.